niqdev/git-notes/git-real-2.md

 git submodule init
 # clone the repo and checkout the commit specified by the parent project
 git submodule update
-# the pull as usual
+# then pull as usual
 git pull
 # but to get changes in the submodule itself and retrieve file update
 # from the parent project